Remember that song? “Summer time and the living is easy….” Yeah? Lies. All of it. This summer just started and it most certainly is not easy.

 My daughter is very serious about her ninja training.
 She is always the smallest in her class.
 Her size is a constant cause of stress and anxiety for her.
 This year, the rest of her grade graduated past the “kindergarten pull up bar” in physical education.
 Though she jumped and tried to climb the pole to be able to reach the higher bar, she couldn’t manage it.
 Second graders aren’t always kind and even her friends laughed.

 But when all was said and done, Pea did more pull ups than anyone else in her grade.
 They all managed one pull up.
 Pea was able to lift her pint sized body twice.
 She beat everyone in the entire second grade by one!

 She’s determined to maintain her supremacy despite her small size.

 The kids got roller blades/skates this past year.
 They are learning how to use them on the jogging trail at a local park.
 Our neighborhood has older sidewalks and the park’s paved paths are surprisingly much smoother.

 Sadly, the kids aren’t able to ride their bikes all day like I used to as a kid.
 I grew up on fenced in military installations.

-A few years ago a predator kidnapped and killed a little girl that lived down the road.
-In this nice neighborhood.
+A few years ago a predator kidnapped and killed a little girl that lived down the road from our old house.
 She was on her way home from school.

 Another favorite past time is heading to Grandpa’s house by the river to do some fishing.
 The kids sit on the dock and fish with hot dogs while spending time with their Grandpa.